Chaos Engineering

 Kubernetes Security Best Practice

-Highlights: Kubernetes Security Best Practice
+Highlights: Kubernetes Securtiy Best Practices

-• An Orchestration Tool
+An Orchestration Tool

 Kubernetes has quickly become the de facto orchestration tool for deploying Kubernetes microservices and containers to the cloud.
 It offers a way of running groups of resources as a cluster and provides an entirely different abstraction level to single container deployments, allowing better management.
-From a developer’s perspective, it allows the rolling out of new features that align with business demands while not worrying about the underlying infrastructure complexities.
+From a developer’s perspective, it will enable the rolling out of new features that align with business demands while not worrying about the underlying infrastructure complexities.

-But there are pitfalls to consider when considering Kubernetes security best practices and Docker container security.
+Security Pitfalls: But there are pitfalls to consider when considering Kubernetes security best practices and Docker container security.
 Security teams must maintain the required visibility, compliance, and control, which is difficult because they do not control the underlying infrastructure.
 To help you on your security journey, you should introduce a chaos engineering project, specifically chaos engineering kubernetes.

 This will help you find the breaking points and performance-related issues that may indirectly create security gaps in your Kubernetes cluster, making the cluster acceptable to Kubernetes attack vectors.